• Home

 Now in the synagogue there was a man who had a spirit of an unclean demon.
 And he cried out with a loud voice, saying, “Let us alone!
 What have we to do with You, Jesus of Nazareth?
 Did You come to destroy us?
 I know who You are—the Holy One of God!”
 (Luke 4:33,34).

 They knew he was holy, i.e., set apart for His Father’s use, and this reality scared them.
 The relevant question is the following: Do I have the smell of holiness?
 Or does the devil love to dwell around me, being attracted by the smell of my garment?
-One thing is certain: the Christian that makes “provision for the flesh, to fulfill its lusts” (Rom.
+One thing is certain: the Christian who makes “provision for the flesh, to fulfill its lusts” (Rom.
 13:14) will diffuse a carnal aroma that will draw Lucifer and his demons near.
-At times people complain saying: “The devil is always around me”.
+At times people complain saying, “The devil is always around me”.
 To such I answer: “Take the piece of rotten fish out of your pocket and the cat will stop following you.”

 The apostle Paul seems to point to that direction when he says: “Your glorying is not good.
 Do you not know that a little leaven leavens the whole lump?”
 (1 Cor.
 5:6).